martinandersson2011/SimpleTextureCamera/README.md

 # SimpleTextureCamera
 Simple camera implementation using a TextureView to center crop preview.

-* Toggle betwen front/back camera
+* Toggle between front/back camera
 * Toggle between picture and video
 * Flash off/on/auto
 * Pinch to zoom